To all the 1NE Angels!

-Tom – our silver fox¬!
-I thank you from the bottom of my heart for your patience, your knowledge, openness, heartfelt compassion, honesty for re- instilling my faith.
-You listen and I thank you.
+Tom – our silver fox!
+I thank you from the bottom of my heart for your patience, your knowledge, openness, heartfelt compassion, honesty for re-instilling my faith.
+You listened and I thank you.

 Rev Ray – your insight and knowledge, your “TLC” approach, your wisdom and acknowledgement – I thank you.

-Marlene – compassionate, sensitivity around painful experiences and her insight and wisdom – I thank you for that
+Marlene – compassionate, sensitivity around painful experiences and your insight and wisdom – I thank you for that.

-And I thank all the clients who have come in and out of 1ne.
+And I thank all the clients who have come in and out of 1NE.
 They have played a major part in my recovery!
-Being in 1ne on an abstinence programme.
-We have together gone through some painful heart wrenching disturbing upsetting stuff!
-Thought feelings, life episodes – past and present.
+Being in 1NE on an abstinence programme, we have together gone through some painful heart wrenching disturbing upsetting stuff!
+Thoughts, feelings, life episodes – past and present.
 This stuff has been a lot to do with the feeding of our disease.

 Together through abstinence and having staff who know what they’re talking about.
 We have felt each other’s pain, got the acknowledgement and understanding we have craved.
 We’ve gained strength, got stronger and have grown together!

-Not only have I learned about this disease, I hagve learned new skills to live it with.
+Not only have I learned about this disease, I have learned new skills to live with it.
 I’m learning to do life and to feel part of.
-To be counted, to feel worth – a place in society.
+To be counted, to feel worth a place in society.

 What has recovery given me: